Watercolor Anniversary Update 2019

 Going forward with Watercolor

 I’ll soon be making more paints and more paintings.
-As soon as I have a product good enough to offer for sale to others, I’ll list the paints here and at
+I’ll list the paints here and in limited supplies at Kingston Square Arts.

 When I’m finished with a painting, I upload the pic of it to my gallery page.
 I also post my progress pics on Instagram, so follow me there if you like to see the sometimes agonizing process.
 I’ll be in Kingston on Sundays at Kingston Square Arts to demonstrate and answer questions.
 Check my schedule page to see dates for workshops.
 You can also join my mailing list and get announcements by email, along with the information on how to make the paints and paintings.